jameslego-ctrl/x-Bdag/README.md

 - Allows users to deposit collateral and mint BDAG tokens in one call.
 - Requires the sent ETH amount (`msg.value`) to match or exceed collateral * `PRECISION`.
 - Updates user's collateral balance and mints BDAG tokens accordingly.
+- The function take input in uint256 so no need to convert it to 18 decimals , the backend handles it automatically.

 ### `redeemCollateral`